Luxoft/qml-coreui/docs/topics/runtime.md

 # Runtime & Modules

+> Craziness is doing the same thing and expecting a different result.
+>
+> -- Einstein

 The QML runtime used in the CoreUI architecture is Qt Application Manager.
 Which is designed to provide a multi-process architecture, where each application runs in an own process, started by its own runtime.

 ## Engine